cidscv/CSCI3230_WebDev_FinalProject_Reid_Sanusi/README.md

 # CSCI3230_WebDev_FinalProject_Reid_Sanusi

-This is the repository for the final group project in CSCI3230 Web Applications Development at Ontario Tech University by Owen Reid, Damilola Sanusi
+This is the repository for the final group project in CSCI3230 Web Applications Development at Ontario Tech University by Owen Reid, Dami Sanusi

 to run the node.js server run ```node server.js``` in the api folder, using port :8080.